guillotinaweb/guillotina_react/docs/tutorial/step-7-create-own-content-type.md

 ```

-In order for Guillotina to detect your configuration, you’ll need to add a scan call inside your includeme function in the __init__.py file.
+In order for Guillotina to detect your configuration, you will need to add a scan call inside your includeme function in the __init__.py file.

 ```diff